Overview of Azure Stream Analytics Cluster

 Which inputs and outputs can I privately connect to from my Stream Analytics cluster?

 Stream Analytics supports various input and output types.
 You can create private endpoints in your cluster that allow jobs to access the input and output resources.
-Currently Azure SQL Database, Azure Storage, Azure Data Lake Storage Gen2, Azure Event Hub and Azure Service Bus are supported services and other types will be added soon.
+Currently Azure SQL Database, Azure Cosmos DB, Azure Storage, Azure Data Lake Storage Gen2, Azure Event Hub, Azure IoT Hubs, Azure Function and Azure Service Bus are supported services for which you can create managed private endpoints.

 You now have an overview of Azure Stream Analytics cluster.
 Next, you can create your cluster and run your Stream Analytics job: